-1. The Comprehensive Plan should serve as the master plan to guide the county’s physical development and the preparation of the county’s subarea plans, joint plans and plans for special services, functions or issues.
+1. The Comprehensive Plan is the guiding policy document to the county’s physical development, use of land, and the preparation of the county’s subarea plans, joint plans and plans for special services, functions or issues.

-The public should be notified when the Comprehensive Plan is being prepared, revised or amended.
+Notify the public when the Comprehensive Plan is being prepared, revised or amended.
 The Comprehensive Plan should be prepared with participation by interested individuals and groups.

 2. Subarea plans can be used to identify the area-specific land use and transportation plans for geographic subareas of the county.
-Subarea plans should be developed consistent with the Comprehensive Plan as needed to accommodate unique features or needs of a discrete portion of the rural area, using the following principles:
+Developed subarea plans consistent with the Comprehensive Plan as needed to accommodate unique features or needs of a discrete portion of the rural area, using the following principles:

 a.
-Involvement of property owners and residents of the subarea, as well as any other interested persons and groups should be sought in the preparation of subarea plans;
+Involve property owners and residents of the subarea, as well as any other interested persons and groups, in the preparation of subarea plans.

 b.
-The future land use pattern and transportation system prepared for subareas should be based on and consistent with, the goals, policies, and guidelines for land use and transportation planning established in the Comprehensive Plan;
+Base the future land use pattern and transportation system prepared for subareas on and consistent with, the goals, policies, and guidelines for land use and transportation planning established in the Comprehensive Plan.

 c.
-The County should work with interested citizens to prepare the subarea plans.
-The Planning Commission should review the draft plans for consistency with the Comprehensive Plan’s framework and guidelines, and for compatibility with neighboring areas.
+Work with interested community members to prepare the subarea plans.
+The Planning Commission will review the draft plans for consistency with the Comprehensive Plan’s framework and guidelines, and for compatibility with neighboring areas.

 d.
-Existing subareas should be periodically re-evaluated, and new subarea plans may be developed as needed.
+Periodically review existing subareas, and develop new subarea plans as needed.

-3. Joint plans between the county and incorporated cities and towns should promote consistency and certainty about how the area will be planned and developed in the future.
+3. In joint plans between the county and incorporated cities and towns, promote consistency and certainty about how the area will be planned and developed in the future.
 The plans should be prepared and used according to the following principles:

 a.
-Participation in Joint Plan preparation should be sought by residents of the city/town, affected unincorporated area, and any other interested individuals and groups;
+Involve community participation in Joint Plan preparation of the city/town, affected unincorporated area.

 b.
-Joint plans should be adopted as part of the comprehensive plans of the cities, towns and county;
+Adopt Joint plans as part of the comprehensive plans of the cities, towns and county.

 c.
-The future land use pattern and transportation systems identified in joint plans should be honored as development in the county and annexations to the cities/towns take place; and
+Honor the future land use pattern and transportation systems identified in joint plans as development in the county and annexations to the cities/towns take place.

 d.
 Joint plans should provide for phasing of development and the orderly extension of city/town services and annexations.